-The primary role of a H2S Safety Supervisor is to ensure crews safety while the threat of H2S gas is present or likely to be present.
+The primary role of a field H2S Safety Supervisor is to ensure the crew's safety while the threat of H2S gas is present or likely to be present.
 The H2S Safety Supervisor's main tool is their airtrailer, which contains compressed breathing air, and equipment to protect against the gas.
 H2S Safety Supervisors ensure crews have adequate training on breathing air equipment, set up electronic monitoring equipment, set up emergency rescue plans, provide back up to crews while under air, participate in safety meetings, and take on a general safety role while on location.
 They can typically expect to work 12 hours per day (though it can be more or less), with up to 24 days between rotations.

 - H2S Alive

 - Class 5 driver's license with clean driver's abstract

 An H2S Safety Supervisor’s main role while on a job site with H2S Gas is to ensure the safety of crew for which he/she is responsible.
 The H2S Safety Supervisor’s tasks include, but are not limited to:

 - Briefing and educating crews on the dangers of working in an H2S environment

 - Setting up and monitoring of gas detection equipment

 - Being an active participant in site safety meetings